Students vandalised vehicle, blocked officials: Ambedkar University justifies suspensions amid protests

 New Delhi, Apr 13 (PTI) Ambedkar University Delhi (AUD) on Sunday defended its decision to suspend five more students, saying the action was taken after protesters allegedly vandalised official vehicles and obstructed university functioning.

-Speaking to PTI, Registrar Navlendra Kumar Singh said the students, who were protesting against an earlier disciplinary action, blocked his car and that of Vice Chancellor Anu Singh Lather on Friday.
+Speaking to PTI, Registrar Navlendra Kumar Singh claimed the students, who were protesting against an earlier disciplinary action, blocked his car and that of Vice Chancellor Anu Singh Lather on Friday.

 "They hung on to my vehicle and did not allow it to move.
 They also blocked the vice chancellor's car and vandalised mine.
 Security personnel and police had to intervene.
 A formal complaint has been filed and an FIR will be registered," Singh said.